hyenasky/hyenasky/README.md

 - [x] [aisix](https://github.com/xrarch/aisix) was an early attempt to write a UNIXy operating system.
 It supported preemptive multitasking.
 - [x] **emu** was an early emulator written in Lua, using the Love2D framework.

-I got all of that done, but I decided it sucked (mostly because it was built on a foundation from when I was about 15 years old), so I've decided to rewrite everything, which amounts to nearly 150,000 lines of code.
-This is the progress of that:
+I got all of that done, but unfortunately, the largest parts were created with a very, very bad programming language that I created when I was 15 years old.
+It unfortunately now amounts to about 150,000 lines, so rewriting it obviously isn't an option.
+SIKE!
+Around March 2023, I decided to do a new self-hosted toolchain and rewrite everything using that.
+Here's the progress:

 #### New World: